plaindocs/docbuilds/source/making-of.md

 ## Nitty Gritty Details

-That's all you need to know for a high-level idea of how StaticGen works, and the ideas above can no doubt be adapted to all kind of sites that need to create reports, charts, rankings, etc, from API data that doesn't need to be updated instantly.
+That's all you need to know for a high-level idea of how DocBuilds works, and the ideas above can no doubt be adapted to all kind of sites that need to create reports, charts, rankings, etc, from API data that doesn't need to be updated instantly.

 But lets dive into the nitty gritty details of how we're doing this with Middleman.

 ## The Basic Middleman Setup

-Middleman has excellent support for blog-like collections, so the main data-source in StaticGen is a folder with a markdown file for each Github project we want to list and track.
+Middleman has excellent support for blog-like collections, so the main data-source in DocBuilds is a folder with a markdown file for each Github project we want to list and track.

 Each file has some metadata expressed as YAML front-matter, eg.: